Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2014-04-08-aem-sling-models-injectors.md

 * `session`
 * `xssApi`

-Most injections are available when adapting either a `Resource` or `SlingHttpServletRequest` object, with these exceptions:
+Most injections are available when adapting either a `Resource` or `SlingHttpServletRequest` object, with these exceptions, which only work when adapting a `SlingHttpServletRequest` object:

 * `currentPage`
 * `componentContext`